ArthurKretzer/edge-k8s-iac/README.md

-# OLIMPO IaC with Terraform
+# Edge K8s IaC with Terraform

 This repo is intended to be our Infrastructure-as-Code (IaC).
 Following sections will describe how to use it.